Georgia Power is offering 5,000 Residential Net Metering Contracts – How Can You Qualify?

 Improved customer access to energy usage data

-The groups advocated for Georgia Power to develop a data access implementation plan that would allow all interested residential and small business customers to monitor and optimize their energy usage, giving them more control over energy costs.
-Access to energy usage information is critical to ensuring customers have the freedom to manage their electric bills as Georgia Power works to develop and offer more modern electric rates.
+The groups advocated for Georgia Power to develop a data access implementation plan.
+That would allow all interested residential and small business customers to monitor and optimize their energy usage.
+Giving them more control over energy costs.
+In addition, access to energy usage information is critical to ensuring customers have the freedom to manage their electric bills.
+As Georgia Power works to develop and offer more modern electric rates.

 How Net Metering Works

 If you’re not familiar with net metering, it works like this: when your solar panels produce more electricity than your home needs, that excess power is sent to your electric grid.
 Your utility company will then credit your account for that electricity.
 This reduces the electric bill even further, and may even negate it completely!

 While the program is currently first-come, first-serve, it allows 5,000 more solar customers to enjoy greater savings from their Georgia solar panels.
 The Georgia Public Service Commission opened the door for energy freedom, local jobs and hardworking Georgia families.
 Georgia families and businesses that invest in affordable, clean rooftop solar will be treated fairly on their electric bills.
 Not only will fair accounting benefit rooftop solar customers, but all Georgia Power customers will benefit from a cleaner, more distributed grid that will bolster reliability and increase participation in Georgia’s energy future.